-Winter 2018 League Details: PLEASE NOTE: Registration deadline January 1, 2018!
+Summer 2018 League Details: PLEASE NOTE: Registration deadline May 21, 2018!
 Sign up today!
 Payment must be received in full by the deadline to secure a spot in the league/program of your choice!
 FCSSC offers 3 ways to play: 1) Register a Full Team 2) Register as an individual & we will place you on a team with other individuals 3) Register as a Small Group (register as an individual & request to play with friends.
 We will place you & your friends on a team with other individuals or small groups)

 What to Expect

 Players in this CO-ED league are a mix of new and experienced players, with varying skill levels, all playing with a for-fun attitude.
 Self-officiated (no referees) play governed by FCSSC’s unique Spirit Point System.
 The most fun & sportsmanlike teams have the greatest chance of winning the coveted Championship Prizes!
 Competitive players are encouraged to find another league to join.